vprzybylo/AIE5-DeployPythonicRAG/README.md

 Upload a PDF file of the recent DeepSeek-R1 paper and ask the following questions:

 1. What is RL and how does it help reasoning?

+*Model Response*:

+RL stands for Reinforcement Learning, which is a machine learning framework in which an agent learns to make decisions by taking actions in an environment to maximize cumulative rewards.
+In the context of reasoning capabilities for language models (LLMs), RL helps by allowing the model to explore different reasoning patterns and develop complex problem-solving skills without relying on supervised data.

+Through pure RL, models like DeepSeek-R1-Zero can learn to engage in reasoning behaviors such as self-verification, reflection, and generating long chains of thought (CoT).
+This incentivization of reasoning capabilities through RL marks a significant advancement for LLMs, paving the way for improved reasoning performance on various tasks.

 2. What is the difference between DeepSeek-R1 and DeepSeek-R1-Zero?

+*Model Response*

+The main difference between DeepSeek-R1 and DeepSeek-R1-Zero is their approach to training and performance capabilities.
+DeepSeek-R1-Zero is designed with a straightforward template that emphasizes a reasoning process followed by the final answer, and it progresses through reinforcement learning (RL) directly from the base model, closely monitoring its evolution without the influence of supervised fine-tuning.

+In contrast, DeepSeek-R1 has certain limitations compared to DeepSeek-R1-Zero, such as falling short in tasks like function calling, multi-turn interactions, complex role-playing, and JSON output.
+Moreover, DeepSeek-R1 is optimized for Chinese and English, which can lead to language mixing issues when handling queries in other languages.

+Additionally, DeepSeek-R1 exhibits sensitivity to prompts, particularly with few-shot prompting, which degrades its performance, while it performs better with zero-shot settings.
+Overall, DeepSeek-R1-Zero shows a strong foundational capability with a notable performance improvement during the RL training, surpassing DeepSeek-R1 in certain benchmarks and tasks.

 3. What is this paper about?

+*Model response*
+I don't know the answer.

 Does this application pass your vibe check?
 Are there any immediate pitfalls you're noticing?

+*The main pitfall is answering broad questions.
+Since only the most similar chunks are returned, it lacks the ability to understand the broad context that would require passing more data during the generation step.
+Otherwise, for detailed responses, the responses passed the vibe check.*

 ## 🚧 CHALLENGE MODE 🚧